 Here are the real Arms of the Chief of Carruthers, as recognised by the Lord Lyon King of Arms.

 We will therefore try and go through their comments in both an honest and open manner.
-However, please carry out your own research as the truth is, as they say, is out there.
+However, please carry out your own research as the truth, as they say, is out there.

 This letter uses the following snippet from a trial transcript as evidence for their stance